diprajgirase/diprajgirase/README.md

 <!--- <a href="https://samujjwaal.me/"><img src="cartn.png" align="right" height="300" /></a> --->

 Glad to see you here!
 I’m a Frontend Developer with deep passion for JavaScript and the Open-Source Community.
 I balance code with creativity and find peace in a sip of tea🧋. <br><br>
-Recently, I've been diving into DevOps to streamline workflows and optimize deployments.
+Recently, I've been diving into App Development to enhance user experiences and build efficient, scalable applications.

 - 🚀 Interested in Leadership and Project Management task.
 - 🌟 Outside of work, I’m in cinematography and energized by video games.